Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-To plan for disaster recovery, set up Site-to-Site VPN in more than one location.
+If your gateway is not zone redundant, to plan for disaster recovery, set up Site-to-Site VPN in more than one location.
 You can create IP Sec connectivity in the same metro or different metro and choose to work with different service providers for diverse paths

 **Resources**